mattsteadman/mattsteadman.github.io/_drafts/2022-05-21-Python-notes.md

 I've recently been learning a lot about Python.
 Here are some interesting things I've learned recently.

 - What's the difference between `@classmethod` and `@staticmethod`? `@classmethod` gets the it's class (`cls`) as implicit first argument.
 This means that it can modify class state if it wants.
-Static methods doesn't get it's class as an argument.
+Static methods can't do this.

 - Python supports generic function in the style of R S3 methods through the `@singledispatch` decorator.

 - If you need to iterate through something in reverse, use `reversed()`.

 - If you need to iterate through two things at once, use `zip()`.
-It will stop iterator when the smaller of the two iterators stops.
+It will stop the iteration when the smaller of the two iterators stops.
+	- You can pass a `zip` object to the dictionary constructor like this: `dict(zip(a, b))` to make a dictionary with keys from `a` and corresponding values from `b`.

-- The general term for a piece of data that singles end of data, like a `\0` terminator in C, is a sentinel value.
+- The general term for a piece of data that signals the end of data (like a `\0` terminator in C) is a *sentinel value*.
 Notice that this is an example of old-style in-band signalling, rather than new-style out-of-band signalling, like an extra attribute (size) or exception (`StopIteraton`).
 	- In python, you can automatically convert an sentinel value to a `StopIteration` by passing it as the second argument to `iter()`.

 - Partial function application is easy in Python.
 Just use `functools.partial()`.